-human capital development and creating a double burden of malnutrition.
-About 6346 percent of adultswomen are overweight or and 15 percent are obese, and manywhile approximately 39 percent of men are overweight or and 28 percent are obese.31 Many of these adults live in the same households as chronically malnourished children.
+and obesity due to poor diets place a burden on the health system, further limiting human capital development and creating a double burden of malnutrition.
+About 46 percent of women are overweight and 15 percent are obese, while approximately 39 percent of men are overweight and 28 percent are obese.31 Many of these adults live in the same households as chronically malnourished children.

 - Basic health services reach only half of the population and there is a significant gap in educational coverage32 between rural and urban areas owing to a scarcity of public resources for providing basic services.33 Cost-efficient alternatives are needed to allow better use of resources, the dissemination of information for behaviour change and the promotion of community and locally based solutions that cater to basic needs. - Discrimination and gender inequality are historically and structurally embedded in and defined by social, political and economic norms and hinder economic and social opportunities for large portions of the population.
-This situation calls for a more in-depth understanding of the interaction between gender, ethnic groupethnicity and food insecurity and for targeted interventions that promote gender and age equality and non--discrimination- on the basis of age and disability.
+This situation calls for a more in-depth understanding of the interaction between gender, ethnicity and food insecurity and for targeted interventions that promote gender equality and non-discrimination on the basis of age and disability. - Limited coverage and fragmentation of social protection programmes hinder their impact.
+Programmes would benefit from greater coordination and implementation support through enhanced links among institutions and programmes; facilitation of an integrated approach that enables the construction of an inclusive national social protection system to cater to the needs of women and men throughout their lives; and strengthened technical capacity among implementers, including platforms for beneficiary management.
+The social protection system also requires stronger links between social protection and emergency response if it is to provide fully integrated support.34 - 19.
+The impacts of the COVID-19 pandemic in Guatemala are not yet fully understood.
+WFP will participate in country assessments and lead food security and nutrition assessments to provide a full picture of the impacts in 2020 and inform implementation of the country strategic plan (CSP).